Slushee-a/CpuTempToCom/Installers/readme.txt

 Info:

-> To install the correct program you'll need to know at what com port the arduino nano is.
+> To install the correct program you'll need to know at what com port the arduino is.
+(Instructions: https://youtu.be/hou4okcCX7E)

 > Your browser will most probabbly warn you that the program isn't usually downloaded and that it might be bloatware